delyva/wp-delyvax/readme.txt

 2. In your Woocommerce store admin,  go to Woocommerce > Settings > Shipping > DelyvaX
 3. Insert your delivery service provider's Company code, Company id, User id, Customer id, and API Key.
 4. Configure the settings as per your requirements.
+5. Check Settings > General > Timezone.
+Make sure your timezone is set to city name instead of UTC+X.  e.g. Kuala Lumpur, instead of UTC+8.

 == Changelog ==

+= 1.1.26 =
+*Release Date - 3rd February 2022*

+* Rename settings labels for After order has been paid and after order marked as preparing.

 = 1.1.25 =
 *Release Date - 29 Dec 2021*